How to discuss 3 of the scariest things with kids: death, traumas, and disabilities while teaching safety

 Otherwise, you are talking to an alien who does not hear you.

-At the moment someone is really hurt, he falls into the internal circle of his mind - focusing more on what's inside of him than outside.
+When someone is hurt, he falls into the internal part of his mind - focusing more on the inside than outside.

 All the brain resources are busy figuring out the trauma.
-This is the reason why people do not respond during the first couple of seconds when they are in shock.
+This is why people do not respond during the first couple of seconds when they are in shock.

 Chose Plan A or B depending on how bad the situation is.